 Norton Dominator 77, 1956-58

 The Norton Dominator 77 was introduced in 1956 because of an ongoing belief that the Featherbed Frame was unsuitable for sidecar use.
 So, the Dominator 77 used a swing-arm version of the old brazed-lug ES2 frame & the 596cc (600) twin engine from the Dominator 99.SIDECARS OK

 By 1957 it was clear that the Featherbed could handle sidecars & certain modifications were made to facilitate it.
 So the need for the Model 77 was now eliminated & it went out of production by 1958.

-In 1960 the Norton Dominator 650SS was the hot ticket.
+In 1962 the Norton Dominator 650SS was the hot ticket.
 The Featherbed frame was narrowed along the top rails creating what would be called a "Slimline Featherbed".
-The engine displacement was increased again to 650cc & a special twin carb head was installed resulting in a top speed in excess of 110mph.
-The 'SS' stood for Super Sports (I wonder if they'd been influenced by Chevrolet's SS Super Sport line?).
+The engine displacement was increased again to 650cc and a special twin carb head was installed resulting in a top speed in excess of 110mph.
+The 'SS' stood for Sport Special.